What is domicile?

 ⚠️ Note: This is the position under UK domestic law.
 There may be different treatment for particular types of income and gains under the terms of a relevant double taxation agreement.

-There is more information on this topic on our website How are foreign income and gains taxed?.
+There is more information on this topic on our webpage How are foreign income and gains taxed?.

 Does domicile matter if I am working in the UK?

 Domicile will not usually affect how you are taxed on your employment income if you do all of your work in the UK.
 This is because work carried out in the UK is considered to be UK-sourced income, even if it is for a non-UK employer and/or your earnings are paid overseas, and UK-sourced income is (nearly) always taxable in the UK.

 However, if you are UK tax resident, have some workdays for your employer that are outside the UK and you meet the conditions for ‘overseas workdays relief’ during the first three years of UK residence, then you may be eligible for some relief on income relating to non-UK workdays if this income is paid and retained overseas.

 Domicile may affect the tax you pay on any other income or capital gains you may have which arise outside the UK if you are classed as UK resident.